|A quarter of a century, more or less|

 There's more in the problems- and endgames sections.

-I had never been particularly interested in 'Indian Draughts', as the local variant was called.
-It was Bashne without promotion (yes, pieces on the back rank were stuck unless forced to capture backwards) on a 10x10 board, with regular and thus far too thick draughtsmen, making it as much a game of manual dexterity as a boardgame.
-For the casual observer it appeared laughable.
-But Ed has never been a 'casual observer' and he saw what I had failed to see: there was beauty flickering through the chaotic proceedings in the game.
-Using thin backgammon men, a considerable improvement, he had me convinced in minutes.
+I had never been particularly interested in Stapeldammen and didn't even know it by that name, but rather as 'Indian Draughts'.
+It was played on a 10x10 board, like Draughts, usually with regular and thus far too thick draughtsmen, making it as much a game of manual dexterity as a boardgame.
+But Ed saw what I had failed to see: there was beauty flickering through the chaotic proceedings in the game.
+Using thin backgammon men he had me convinced in minutes.

-But there was this promotion thing: no promotion led to an unsatisfactory conclusion, and promotion even more so.
-It didn't take me long to realize that 'forward direction' hampered the whole mechanism.
+But there was this promotion issue: I felt that 'no promotion' would lead to an unsatisfactory conclusion, even if allowing promotion was altogether unsatisfactory.
+It didn't take me long to realize that 'forward direction' actually hampered the whole mechanism.
 In Checkers terms, all men should be kings to begin with.
 The inevitable conclusion was that the whole concept of an initial position, a forward direction and promotion should be abandoned.

 Occam's razor - that was the starting point.

 It should be noted at this point that in retrospect I was dead wrong about 'no promotion' leading to an 'unsatisfactory conclusion'.
 Stapeldammen is a great game in which strategy for a large part revolves around the very fact that pieces can get stuck!
 What I initially discarded as 'less than elegant' is in fact essential to the strategic depth and profound beauty of the game.
 At the time my misconception was fortunate because it spurred us on to find Emergo.